mkennedy3000/Snapshot/README.md

 To Do
 =====
- - Vector timestamps
  - Implement Snapshots
  - File I/O
  - Random sending of money and widgets
- - Message Receiving Queues
+ - Message Passing Queues (send a message every x seconds)

 Change Log
 ==========